-- Dried fruit like banana chips, mango, apricots and berries (I make my own using a dehydrator so there’s no added sugar.
-It also worked great for making your own beef jerky and fruit roll-ups.)
+- Dried fruit like banana chips, mango, apricots and berries (I make my own using a dehydrator so there’s no added sugar and the fruit is organic.
+It also worked great for making your own beef jerky and other dried foods.)

 I like to meal prep as much as I can and have healthy snacks on hand so I’m less likely to fall off the bandwagon and turn to unhealthy alternatives or delivery for dinner.

 What else do you do to keep your home and mind in order to be a happy Mom?

 Need a little extra help to stop yelling or be a happier Mom?
 Here’s two FREE Courses that will help you turn things around and find more joy!

 - 6 Positive Parenting Techniques to Use Rather Than Yelling

 - 6 Steps to Handle Backtalk & Peacefully Discipline Children